n-murray-psych/n-murray-psych/content/post/why-its-good-to-discipline-children-for-lying-speculations-on-theory-of-mind/index.md

 ---
-title: "Why Its Good to Discipline Children for Lying: Speculations on Theory of Mind"
+title: Why Its Good to Discipline Children for Lying: Speculations on Theory of Mind
-date: "2024-06-16"
+date: 2024-06-16
 ---
 Psychologists define theory of mind as [“...the ability to attribute mental states…to ourselves and others.”](https://www.simplypsychology.org/theory-of-mind.html) It is the capacity to know that other people have their own subjective experiences, thoughts, and so on.